-In a study regarding alcohol use and misuse in Ireland, researchers found that hospital admissions due to alcohol increased 80 percent on the weekends, and the average length of stay was 2.7 days.
+In a study regarding alcohol use and misuse in Ireland, researchers found that hospital admissions due to alcohol increased 80 percent on the weekends, and the average length of stay was 2.7 days.1

 Sedating the Mind

 When an alcoholic person chooses to stop drinking, and that padding around the cells is removed, the excited cells awaken once more and the brain crackles and snaps with activity.
-These awakened cells are slightly damaged in the process, and slightly more likely to overreact during the next detox process.
-If the person chooses to start drinking again, and then subsequently chooses to stop drinking again, these cells can spring into life quite quickly, and cause terrible side effects to take place.
-According to the American Academy of Family Physicians, symptoms of alcohol withdrawal tend to grow worse with each attempt to complete detox.
-That’s why it’s so important for people to get detox right, the very first time, and maintain sobriety for the rest of their lives.
+These awakened cells are slightly damaged in the process and are slightly more likely to overreact during the next detox process.
+If the person chooses to start drinking again and then subsequently chooses to stop drinking again, these cells can spring into life quite quickly and cause terrible side effects to take place.
+According to the American Academy of Family Physicians, symptoms of alcohol withdrawal tend to grow worse with each attempt to complete detox.2 That’s why it’s so important for people to get detox right, the very first time and maintain sobriety for the rest of their lives.

 The symptoms of mild alcohol withdrawal are likely familiar to anyone who’s had too much to drink.
-Symptoms might include:
+Symptoms might include the following:

 - Clammy skin